isaanther/AnimatedText/README.md

 # AnimatedText
-This a git demo practice
+This is a git demo practice